What Is Incontinence?

 What Causes Incontinence In The Elderly?

 There are a number of possible reasons as to why an individual might experience a loss of bowel or bladder control.
-If you or an elderly loved one is experiencing incontinence, your first move should be to contact your GP to determine what might be causing it.
-There are several medical conditions which can initiate or exacerbate incontinence, including urinary tract infections, MS, prolapse, irritable bowel syndrome, constipation, weakened pelvic muscles and prostrate problems.
+If you or an elderly loved one are experiencing incontinence, your first move should be to contact your GP to determine what might be causing it.
+There are several medical conditions which can initiate or exacerbate incontinence, including urinary tract infections, MS, prolapse, irritable bowel syndrome, constipation, weakened pelvic muscles and prostate problems.

 People with types of dementia are also susceptible to incontinence, especially as their condition develops.
 However, it shouldn’t be assumed that the two are linked, and a medical professional or specialist dementia carer should be consulted in case of potential infection.